Mixaill/Ryzentosh-ASUS-X570-PRIMEPRO/README.md

 ### Audio stuttering and crackling

 * Switch PCIe slot with PCIe Gen.4 GPU to the 3.0 mode.
-It helps a lot
+It helps a lot.
+If you do not have this setting, make sure you are using the latest version of UEFI.

 ### macOS fails to load